ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ## Solve Non-Deterministic Problems

 PyGAD can be used to solve both deterministic and non-deterministic problems.
-Deterministic are those that return the same fitness for the same solution.
-For non-deterministic problems, a different fitness value would be returned for the same solution.
+Deterministic problems are those that return the same fitness for the same solution.
+For non-deterministic problems, a different fitness value may be returned for the same solution.

 By default, PyGAD settings are set to solve deterministic problems.
-PyGAD can save the explored solutions and their fitness to reuse in the future.
-These instances attributes can save the solutions:
+PyGAD can save the explored solutions and their fitness to reuse them in the future.
+These instance attributes can save the solutions:

 1. `solutions`: Exists if `save_solutions=True`.
 2. `best_solutions`: Exists if `save_best_solutions=True`.